oracle-livelabs/sprints/data-management/sprint-ogg-emp-credential-ma-cli/sprint-ogg-emp-credential-ma-cli.md

 # How do I create credentials for Oracle GoldenGate Microservices instance using EMCLI in  GoldenGate Enterprise Manager Plug-in
 Duration: 3 minutes

+## Create credentials for GoldenGate Classic instance using the EM CLI client

 1. Login to the EM CLI client.
 2. Discover Oracle GoldenGate Microservices instance.
 3. To create Named Credentials (host credentials), run the `create_named_credential` verb as shown in the following example: